csengelhardt/beas-delicacies.com/README.md

 # Bea's Delicacies - Bakery Website

-A beautiful, responsive bakery website featuring warm, inviting aesthetics inspired by professional bakery design templates.
+A beautiful, responsive bakery website featuring a sophisticated tan/beige color palette and elegant typography with a cursive script logo.

 ## Design Overview

-This website has been crafted with a warm, elegant bakery theme that combines modern web design principles with the comforting aesthetics of artisanal baking.
+This website has been crafted with a sophisticated, elegant theme that combines modern web design principles with the refined aesthetics of an artisanal delicacy shop.
+The soft tan/beige color palette creates a warm, inviting atmosphere while the elegant cursive logo adds a touch of luxury and handcrafted quality.

 ### Design Philosophy

-The design embodies the warmth and artisanal quality of a premium bakery through:
+The design embodies the elegance and artisanal quality of a premium delicacy shop through:
-- **Warm, inviting color palette** reminiscent of freshly baked goods
+- **Sophisticated tan/beige color palette** inspired by natural, premium ingredients and artisanal craftsmanship
-- **Elegant serif typography** for headings (Playfair Display) paired with clean sans-serif for body text (Montserrat)
+- **Elegant script logo** (Great Vibes) paired with classic serif headings (Playfair Display) and clean sans-serif body text (Montserrat)
 - **Smooth animations and transitions** that feel premium without being distracting
 - **Card-based layouts** with subtle shadows and hover effects
 - **Fully responsive design** that works beautifully on all devices